 While baking with kids is fun year-round, there's something particularly festive about getting together to bake at Christmas, whether it's filling the house with the aroma of Gingerbread men or getting creative with Reindeer cookies.
 You don't need too many ingredients, and the kids will love creating their own little characters.
 Feeling confident in the kitchen?
 You could even go all out and make a Gingerbread House!

 If you want to spend some time baking this Christmas, it's handy to have an easy recipe for Christmas biscuits in your repertoire.
-This one from the BBC will make 36 delicious biscuits that take no time at all.
+This Christmas iced biscuits recipe from the BBC will make 36 delicious biscuits that take no time at all.
 Why not use Christmas biscuit cutters and use the biscuits as gifts?
 Simply pop a few in a bag, tie with a ribbon and you've got a yummy Christmas present.
 Want to be the ultimate domestic goddess?
 Freeze a batch of unbaked biscuits, ready to whip out and pop in the oven when unexpected guests arrive.

 Though of course, with biscuits this tasty, we don't blame you if you keep them all to yourself...